Every state has adopted laws regulating MLM companies. Visit this page to look up MLM law in your state.read more »

 As used in sections 1333.91 to 1333.94 of the Revised Code:

-(B) "Compensation" means money, financial benefit, or anything of value.
-Compensation does not include payment based upon sales made to persons who are not participants in a pyramid sales plan or program, and who are not purchasing in order to participate in the plan or program.
+(B) “Compensation” means money, financial benefit, or anything of value.
+Compensation does not include payment based upon sales made to persons who are not participants in a pyramid promotional scheme, and who are not purchasing in order to participate in the plan or operation.

-(1) Payment for sales demonstration equipment and materials furnished at cost, whereby no profit, commission, fee, rebate or other benefit is realized by any person in the sales plan, for use in making sales and not for resale;
+(1) Payment for sales demonstration equipment and materials furnished at cost for use in making sales and not for resale;

 Other Pages of Interest